Test Runner Package

 Introduction

 Test Runner Package is a simple solution to define and run tests for a PHP library.
+You can either add it as your project dependency or simply use run command to use it as a tool.

 Installation